brandur/sorg/content/articles/large-database-casualties.md

 A more common reason is that non-nullable columns often require that existing data be migrated, which is difficult, time consuming, and maybe even operationally fraught on nodes which are running very hot and which a migration unexpectedly pushes over the edge.

 Lastly, there are often technological limitations as well.
 In Postgres for example, even after running a migration, taking that last step of changing a nullable column to non-nullable (`SET NOT NULL`) isn't safe.
 Postgres needs to verify that there are no nulls in the table, requiring a full table scan that blocks other operations.
 On a small table that'll run in an instant.
-On a large one, it could be the downfall of production.
+On a large one, it could be the downfall of production [1].

 ### Suboptimal indexing (#indexing)